OmicsoftDocs/ArraySuiteDoc/docs/tutorials/Microarray/Importing_a_Dataset.md

 ![image9_png](images/image9.png)

-*Array Studio* allows the user to create two different project types.
-A simple project, in which all the outputs are saved in a single file (recommended for microarray and RT-PCR projects), and a distributed project, where output are saved in separate files (recommended for exon array, CNV, genotyping and NGS projects).
+*Array Studio* allows the user to create two different project types: a simple project, in which all the outputs are saved in a single file (recommended for microarray and RT-PCR projects), or a distributed project, where the output is saved in separate files (recommended for exon array, CNV, genotyping and NGS projects).
+This project type is based on the organization of the data to be analyzed.

 Since this project is a microarray project, choose **Create a simple project** now.
 Then, click the **Browse** button to select a location and enter the name for the project.
 Once this is complete, click *OK* to continue.